The Curly Hair Tarantula, Latin name Tliltocatl albopilosum, is considered one of the very best species for beginners.

 If your tarantula always seems to be hungry, and lunges onto it’s food instantly, then feeding larger prey items, or offering them more frequently might be advisable.
 The opposite is also true; a spider that pays very little attention to food that has been put in their cage can have their feeding schedule reduced to accommodate this.

-Note that like all tarantulas the Curly Hair will cease feeding some time before a moult.
+Note that like all tarantulas, Curly Hairs will cease feeding some time before a moult.
 Live feeder insects should not be left in the cage with a moulting tarantula as they can cause issues.

 Should your spider refuse food several times in a row then it is likely that a moult is approaching.
 Under these circumstances it can be wise to hold off feeding until the moult has been successfully completed.

-All the standard feeder insects are suitable for Brachypelma albopilosum including crickets, locusts, roaches and mealworms.
+All the standard feeder insects are suitable for Tliltocatl albopilosus.
+They will eat, among other things, crickets, locusts, roaches and mealworms.
 The feeder insects should be selected based on the size of your tarantula; most Curly Hairs will readily take insects up to their own body length.

 Larger specimens can of course be given a number of smaller insects instead, depending on personal preference and local supplies.

-Brachypelma albopilosum is one of the best tarantulas for handling.
-It is docile and slow-moving, which means that even children can handle this species safely (with appropriate supervision).
+Tliltocatl albopilosus is one of the best tarantulas for handling.
+It is docile and slow-moving, a very rarely shows its fangs or tries to bite, which means that even children can handle this species safely (with appropriate supervision).

-Note, however, that like other members of the Brachypelma genus, the Curly Hair does possess the potentially irritating urticating hairs.
-In truth, it seems that Brachypelma albopilosum is less likely to kick off these hairs than many other species, but all the same it pays to take precautions.
+Note, however, that Curly Hair tarantulas do possess the potentially irritating urticating hairs.
+In truth, it seems that it is less likely to kick off these hairs than many other species, but all the same it pays to take precautions.

 Your Curly Hair can be gently coaxed onto a flat hand and lifted gently out of their cage.
 Here you should aim to keep them at arms reach to avoid the risk of urticating hairs getting into the face.